The furring of kettles and boilers are caused by

 The furring of kettles or boilers - this is as a result of the decomposition of Ca(HCO3)2 into CaCO3, and this coats the inside of a kettle or boiler used in heating water containing dissolved Ca(HCO3)2.

-Which of the following equations represents a substitution reaction? ...
+Which of the following substances is an example of a fine chemical? ...